-- Establish and maintain an environment where our pupils feel safe and secure, and where they are encouraged to talk and are listened to seriously - Ensure that our pupils know that there are adults in the school whom they can approach if they are worried or in difficulty or concerned about one of their peers - Ensure all staff are aware of systems and policies within school which support safeguarding - Include opportunities in the curriculum for pupils to develop the skills to recognise abuse and to stay safe, and also to include material to help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Ensure that, wherever possible, every effort will be made to establish working relationships with families and with colleagues from other agencies. - Emphasise the need for good levels of communication between all members of staff and those with designated responsibility for child protection - Safeguarding staff will challenge and 'think the unthinkable'
+- Establish and maintain an environment where our pupils feel safe and secure, and where they are encouraged to talk and are listened to seriously - Ensure that our pupils know that there are adults in the school whom they can approach if they are worried or in difficulty or concerned about one of their peers - Ensure all staff are aware of systems and policies within school which support safeguarding - Include opportunities in the curriculum for pupils to develop the skills to recognise abuse and to stay safe, and also to include material to help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Ensure that, wherever possible, every effort will be made to establish working relationships with families and with colleagues from other agencies. - Emphasise the need for good levels of communication between all members of staff and those with designated responsibility for child protection - Keep meticulous, written confidential records of concern about children, (this includes reporting dates, times, people responsible and actions), and ensuring all records are kept securely and shared appropriately